-Lasting Powers of Attorney (LPAs) allow you to choose someone to make decisions on your behalf.
-These powers will stay in place even if you lose your ability to make decisions yourself, allowing your attorneys to ensure that everything continues to run smoothly for you, whatever happens.
+Lasting Powers of Attorney allow you to choose someone to make decisions on your behalf, and take care of your affairs when you're unable to.
+This means your attorney can ensure everything continues to run smoothly for you, whatever happens.

 Enduring Powers of Attorney

 Lasting Powers of Attorney have replaced Enduring Powers of Attorney (EPA), which only allowed an individual to appoint attorneys to look after their finances.
 While your Enduring Power of Attorney may still be valid, it’s a good idea to review this to check what is included and whether it needs updating.